 Silky smooth, creamy, milky, and tastes like the cornflakes-soaked milk at the bottom of your cereal bowl – this Cereal Milk Ice Cream is one of my all-time favorite summer-time treats!

-Super simple recipe with an unforgettably unique flavor that both kids and adults will enjoy!
+This cereal milk ice cream is a simple recipe with an unforgettably unique flavor that both kids and adults will enjoy!

 Even though summer here in Ottawa is quite a bit milder than those that I’m used to in mid-Missouri, the heat still gets to me.
 I’ve never been a summer girl.
 That means plenty of frozen desserts and treats throughout summer in our house.
 This Cereal Milk Ice Cream ranks as one of my all-time favorite summer treats!
 It is such a unique flavor.